 TL;DR

-- Low‑cost index funds usually beat active funds after fees.
+- Low-cost index funds generally outperform active funds after fees.

-- Active mutual funds can help in niche corners, but only if you need a specialist.
+- Active mutual funds can be useful in niche sectors, but typically only when a specialized approach is required.

-- Start with a three‑fund index portfolio; add a mutual fund only for a specific sector you’ve researched.
+- Investors can begin with a three-fund index portfolio and consider adding a mutual fund for a specific, thoroughly researched sector.

 | What matters | Index Funds | Active Mutual Funds |